My travel plans have been canceled and the charges on my card have not been removed. What are my options?

 What if I have upcoming travel booked through Capital One Travel?

-If you have already booked travel through capitalonetravel.com, we recommend starting with this Capital One guide for canceling travel.
-You’ll get answers to basic questions and find details about how to request cancellations, how to make modifications, fee waivers and more.
+If you have already booked travel through capitalonetravel.com, we recommend starting with this Capital One guide for canceling and rebooking travel.
+You’ll get answers to basic questions and find details about how to request cancellations and make modifications, fee waivers and more.
 Many airlines will now allow you to self-service on their websites, even if you didn’t book your flight with them directly.

-If your trip is more than three days away and you want to cancel your flights, first try canceling online with our new self-service site.
-Once you sign in to capitalonetravel.com, navigate to the My Trips page and select the desired trip from your active reservations.
-Scroll down to your itinerary and check your current change options—if you’re eligible, follow the instructions to request a cancellation online.
+If your trip is more than 3 days away and you want to cancel your flights, first try canceling online with our new self-service site.
+Once you sign in to capitalonetravel.com, navigate to the My Trips page and select the trip from your active reservations.
+Scroll down to your itinerary and check your current cancellation options—if you’re eligible, follow the instructions to request a cancellation online.

 Does my card have travel insurance?